Literary/ Historical Fiction

-During a pilgrimage to Jerusalem, a seed of hope is planted deep within Joakima’s heart through the compassion of an extraordinary youth.
-Gradually, the words of the prophet Isaiah begin to come alive to her.
-The eyes of compassion and the words of release even visit her dreams until, years later, she comes face-to-face with Love Himself.
+But during a pilgrimage to Jerusalem, a seed of hope is planted deep within Joakima’s heart through the compassion of an extraordinary youth.
+Gradually, the words of the prophet Isaiah come alive to her.
+The eyes of compassion and the words of deliverance even visit her dreams until, in an encounter that changes her life forever, she comes face to face with Love himself.

 In this novel, Catherine Lawton delves into the pathos of the era between the Old and New Testaments.
 She explores the psychological, spiritual, and relational conflicts suggested in chapter 13 of Luke.
 The threads woven throughout the story—of longings, conflicts, false promises and real hopes—come together in the climax in surprising ways.